cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 Depending on what you want to do, there is a spectrum of permits that your project can fall into: No permit, an express permit, an interior remodel permit or a new addition permit.
 You may also need to apply for a trade permit if you will be working with electric, plumbing or HVAC.

+You can change your project plan before you apply if it still meets the requirements for a simpler permit. &nbsp;

 ### Not all cosmetic work requires a permit

 There are certain home improvement projects that can be completed without needing a permit.
 You won’t need a permit or an inspection if you will only be: